kevinchs0808/GuessCountry/README.md

 ![plot](./my_ray_gnn_bucket/result/confusion_matrix.jpg)

+In other words, we have about 20.65% accuracy on 1525 testing nodes.

 ## Reasoning on Model Result

 Based on the confusion matrix, it seems that the model is most capable of predicting correctly for the country (0, 6, 10, 17).